Darkrentin/RockScanner/README.md

 RockScanner is a specialized tool for Star Citizen designed to provide additional data on scanned mineral signatures.

+In Star Citizen, scanning a rock signature provides a numerical value that can reveal the mineral type and the number of rocks through simple division.
+RockScanner simply automates this manual calculation.

+> Since it only captures and processes visual data available to the player, it does not violate Cloud Imperium Games' policies regarding third-party external tools.

 ## Installation

 To install or update RockScanner, download the latest version below: